OleksiyRudenko/weather-webapp/architecture.md

 - Functional Controllers
 - Services
 - Proprietary Data Providers
+- Assets

 View Elements are managed by UI Controllers only.
 Functional Controllers are app component bootstrappers and activity medias.

 Controllers may interact with other Controllers and Services.
 Services respond to data requests from Controllers and other Services and store data supplied by Controllers.

 Services employ Data Providers and external services like `IndexedDB`, `localStorage`, foreign resources over API, static and/or non-persistent sources.

+Assets should be employed by Services.
+In this application assets (imagery) employed by UI Controllers.

 [_-- TOC --_](#table-of-contents)